 Self-drive itinerary of Germany’s Upper Middle Rhine Valley

 [This post may contain compensated links.
 Please see my disclosure policy for more information.]

 The following five-day itinerary of the Upper Middle Rhine Valley, Germany, is based on my own self-drive road trip and can be easily adapted to suit your own interests.

 With the region located very close to Frankfurt, a visit to the Upper Middle Rhine Valley is a popular day trip from Frankfurt.
+In fact, it’s only 90 minutes by road from Frankfurt to the Rhine Valley.
 (Click here for details of an organised day tour.)

 Although I travelled by car, this Rhine Valley itinerary could also be travelled by train.

 Cologne is also a good starting point for the Upper Middle Rhine Valley.
 If you’re travelling with your family, this post on Cologne with kids is worth a read.

 Distance: 115 kilometres / 90 minutes by car, or 90 minutes by train

 After travelling from Frankfurt, arrive in Boppard and check in to your accommodation.
 I chose an apartment at Bellevue Rhein Hotel, with a balcony overlooking the Rhine, for my four-night stay.
 Click here for current prices.